cyberphone/doc/payments/spc-security-model.md

 systems based on SMS or their mobile banking applications.
 - There are no DSes for account-to-account numbers since 3DS were not designed for that.
+- Potentially brittle due to the complex server arrangement required.

 ### Step 3 - Merchant Calls ACS
 Issues: